 In politics, if they are caught sexting pictures of themselves to teenagers, it may be a sign that they will do that again.
 And again.
 The message is that one extreme behavior is probably the tip of the iceberg.
 Don’t ignore it or think it would never happen again, because of the really great excuse the person gave.

-Contact us to schedule a seminar on the WEB method:
+Contact us to schedule a training, either in-person

-The WEB Method℠ method is a service mark of William A. Eddy exclusively licensed to High Conflict Institute LLC.
+The WEB Method® is a service mark of William A. Eddy exclusively licensed to High Conflict Institute LLC.